Five Alive: Nutritional information

 Five Alive is not a significant source of saturated fat, trans fat, cholesterol, fiber, vitamin A, calcium, or iron.

-According to the nutrition information label on Canadian Five Alive products, it contains 120 calories and 29 grams of sugar per 250 mL serving, along with 63 mg of Vitamin C, representing 70% of the recommended daily intake.
+According to the nutrition information label on Canadian Five Alive products, it contains 120 calories and 29 grams of sugar per 250 mL serving, along with 63 mg of vitamin C, representing 70% of the recommended daily intake.

 U.S. Five Alive labels list 41% fruit juice, with high-fructose corn syrup as an ingredient after filtered water.

-In the United Kingdom, quantitative ingredient labeling is mandatory; U.K. labels show that Five Alive contains 42% fruit juice, as well as 22% sugar and several artificial sweeteners.
+In the United Kingdom, quantitative ingredient labeling is mandatory; U.K. labels show that Five Alive contains 42% fruit juice, 22% sugar, and several artificial sweeteners.